 A SOLID Architecture?

 I have spent a significant portion of the last three years speaking and writing about the SOLID principles of object-oriented design.
-I spent the first year teaching SOLID much as expressed by Robert C. “Uncle Bob” Martin in his foundational book, Agile Software Development: Principles.
+I spent the first year teaching SOLID much as expressed by Robert C. “Uncle Bob” Martin in his foundational book, Agile Software Development: Principles, Patterns, and Practices.
 About the same time I was embarking on a reintroduction to and exploration of functional programming, spending a significant amount of time with Clojure.
 Retraining my mind for functional thinking while simultaneously teaching the SOLID principles resulted in a perfect thought storm in my mind, resulting in the following question:

 Is there an overlap between functional programming and the SOLID principles?